How to Prepare a Delicious Spicy Corn Chowder

 Yum is available at Amazon.com

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-2 tablespoons butter
+- 2 tablespoons butter

-1 large onion, grated coarsely
+- 1 large onion grated coarsely

-1 tablespoon All-Purpose flour
+- 1 tablespoon all-purpose flour

-4 cups chicken stock or vegetable stock
+- 4 cups chicken stock or vegetable stock

-4 cups corn (fresh or frozen)
+- 4 cups corn fresh or frozen

-1½ cups whole milk
+- 1½ cups whole milk

-Salt & pepper to taste
+- salt & pepper to taste

-Tabasco, to taste
+- Tabasco sauce to taste

-2 tablespoons finely chopped chives
+- 2 tablespoons finely chopped chives

-In a large pot, heat oil and melt butter.
+- In a large pot, heat oil and melt butter.
 Add the onion and sauté until soft, not brown.

 - Add the potatoes and corn.
 Bring to a boil, reduce heat and simmer for 30 minutes.
 Remove from heat.

-Transfer half of the soup to a separate bowl.
+- Transfer half of the soup to a separate bowl.
 Ladle this soup, a little at a time, into a blender.
 Puree until creamy smooth.

-You can return the soup puree from the blender back into the pot as you go.
+- You can return the soup puree from the blender back into the pot as you go.